Hello there friend and Welcome aboard!!

 - Both are open back and Supra-Aural (On-ear).
 Closed back vs. Open back headphones.

 - Sound.
 I have had both, and I could tell no discernible differences at all.
 In fact, I much prefer the SR80e’s, which are more affordable.
 The 125’s seemed a little flat and lifeless to me.
-It’s weird to say, but the 80e’s were really exciting and I started to hear even more detail in them than pretty much any other headphone I’ve tried.
+It’s weird to say, but the 80e’s were really exciting and I started to hear even more detail in them than pretty much any other headphones I’ve tried.

 - Both have the same impedance.
 What is Headphone Impedance?

-- Both have the same annoying bulky cable. 😉 Not a deal breaker, but irritating nonetheless.
+- Both have the same annoying bulky cable. 😉 Not a deal-breaker, but irritating nonetheless.
 So what’s annoying about the cable?
-Well it’s much too heavy for the headphones.
+Well, it’s much too heavy for the headphones.
 The cans are super light, and then you have a heavy cable which kind of puts the two out of balance.
 Think of anvil vs. feather.